raphael-group/spruce/README.md

 	cmake -DLIBLEMON_ROOT=~/lemon ..

-The compilation results in the following files in `build` directory:
+The compilation results in the following files in the `build` directory:

 EXECUTABLE | DESCRIPTION
 -----------|-------------